Mica-labs/MICA/README.md

 ````

 - The sender's phone number must be a verified or purchased number from your Twilio account.
-- In addition, you must intsall the twilio module before running:
+- In addition, you must install the twilio module before running:

 ````